Skip to main content

 Openings

-The SUBRE program will have up to twenty (20) openings for the Summer of 2025 for rising sophomores, juniors, and seniors.
+The SUBRE program will have openings for the Summer of 2026 for rising sophomores, juniors, and seniors.
 Preference will be given to students attending UND and those of higher education in North Dakota not having on-campus research programs.
 Preference will be given to applicants without previous research experience.
-All participants will receive a compensation package of $6,800 based on a 10-week, 40 hours per week research experience.
-Enrolled UND students will also receive $2,000 to help with living expenses.
-Students from non-UND institutions will have room and board on the UND Campus covered by the program.
+Participants will receive a compensation package of $10,000 based on a 10-week, 40 hours per week research experience.

-The SUBRE program will begin Tuesday, May 27, 2025, and end Friday, August 1, 2025.
+The SUBRE program will begin Tuesday, May 26, 2026, and end Friday, July 31, 2026.
 Interested participants must complete an application, including an autobiographical sketch, and submit their unofficial college transcript and two letters of recommendation.
-Please submit applications and letters as soon as possible.
-Application review will begin no later than March 1.
-Applications will be accepted through April 15.
+Applications will be accepted through April 20; however, for highest consideration, please submit as soon as possible.

 Apply

-Submit transcripts and two letters of recommendation (direct from reference) to Karen Cisek.
+Submit transcripts and two letters of recommendation (direct from references) to Karen Cisek.

 We use cookies on this site to enhance your user experience.